-Our model suggests that in the presence of the time-varying COC, cash savings enable firms to transfer resources from a low-cost state to a high-cost state.
+Our model suggests that in the presence of time-varying cost of capital, cash savings enable firms to transfer resources from the low cost state to the high cost state.
 Moreover, firms with a high correlation between their COC and external financing needs (high hedging motive) have more incentives to do so.
 We test these predictions in this section.